Sorry, you need to enable JavaScript to visit this website.

 Read more about our progress toward net zero emissions.

-What's the role of carbon offsetting in your net zero ambition?
+Do you use carbon offsetting to achieve your net zero ambition?

-Our Climate Roadmap does not rely on offsets.
-To achieve net zero emissions, we focus on reducing emissions as far as possible.
-We also remove emissions through in-setting: using natural climate solutions to increase the storage of carbon in land and soils in our own value chain.
+No, our Climate Roadmap does not rely on offsets.
+To achieve our net zero ambition, we are focused on emissions reductions and carbon removals.
+The latter consists in using natural climate solutions such as restoring wetlands, enhancing natural habitats or planting shade trees to increase the storage of carbon in land and soils in our own value chain.

 Find out more